 Many schools rely heavily on donations from generous families, community members, and alumni to supplement limited government funding.
-If you’re a teacher, parent, or volunteer at such a school, you surely know that coming up with the funding you need can be difficult, especially in the midst of global challenges that are out of your control.
+If you’re a teacher, parent, or volunteer, you know that coming up with the funding your school needs can be difficult, especially in the midst of global challenges that are out of your control.

 - Leverage online fundraising tools.

 Whether you choose to fundraise online, hybrid, or in person, these tips can be extremely useful for any school fundraiser.
 Ready to learn how to use these lessons from the pandemic to raise more for your school?
 Use these tips to get started!